Free things to do

 Haircuts

 Trainees need someone to practise on, so a lot of salons offer free or super-cheap cuts in return.
-If you’re up for being a guinea-pig, ask at salons, barbers or colleges that run hairdressing courses.
+If you’re up for being a guinea-pig/hopefully very well groomed test subject, ask at salons, barbers or colleges that run hairdressing courses.

 Internet access

 Libraries will often let you spend 30 minutes or an hour online for free, especially if you’re job-hunting, but you may have to book in advance.
-Most cafes now offer free wi-fi for the price of a coffee, and you can find local hotspots by doing a postcode search on the Cloud website.
+Most cafes now offer free wi-fi for the price of a coffee, and you can head here to find local hotspots by doing a postcode search on The Cloud app.

 Songs and music videos